carson-jardine/code-challenge/README.md

 - Install gems with `bundle install`
 - Run tests with `rspec` or `bundle exec rspec` or `rspec spec/main_spec.rb`
 - Debug results by adding `binding.pry` to areas of interest and rerunning tests

+## Notes

+This is the first time I've used Ruby in this way and it was definitely a challenge!
+Especially when it came to finding and parsing the thumbnail images.
+Overall, it was an enjoyable project where I learned a lot.
+Thank you for taking the time to review my work, I hope you have a great day!